The Uniforms of the Atlanta Falcons!

 #8.

-celebrate in their 25th Anniversary year as they go 5-11.
-Deion
+in their 25th Anniversary year as they go 5-11.
+Deion “Prime Time”

-“Prime Time” Sanders is a standout this season, especially in a game against
+Sanders is a standout this season, especially in a game against the Bengals

-the Bengals when he returns a punt for a club record 79-yard touchdown.
-In the
+when he returns a punt for a club record 79-yard touchdown.
+In the off season

-off season Sanders signs with the Atlanta Braves becoming the first pro athlete
+Sanders signs with the Atlanta Braves becoming the first pro athlete to play

 For their 25th anniversary, the Falcons go back to their original black jerseys